Services to meet your needs

 CSS’s diverse, skilled staff hold an extensive array of certifications, expertise and practical knowledge and are highly experienced in school safety, youth violence prevention and education.

 Trainings can be delivered to individual school building staff, school districts, groups of districts, entire intermediate unit regions, municipalities and community organizations.
-All CSS trainings offer continuing education credits.
+All CSS trainings offer continuing education credits, as needed.

 - Understanding Bullying and What We Can Do